Integrated voice/text/email appointment reminder system reduces no-shows and saves staff time

 Innovative Communicator App, built into the Electronic Health Record software, makes it easy to use and administer.
 Old appointment reminder systems get a new twist and evolve into a targeted community outreach tool.

 Keeping up with mobile technology for younger patient populations had surprising benefits for health departments and healthcare providers.
 Clinics are also projecting a modern image to our patients.

 In today’s technology era, public health departments and other healthcare providers are faced with many reasons they have to think and function differently.
-The onset of Electronic Health Records (EHRs) and Meaningful Use (MU), and more so, a new generation of tech-savvy patients with smart phones, require them to put a modern twist on things; provide interactive and mobile-ready communications and appointment tools.
+The onset of Electronic Health Records (EHRs) and Meaningful Use (MU), and more so, a new generation of tech-savvy patients with smart phones, requires them to put a modern twist on things; provide interactive and mobile-ready communications and appointment tools.
 “The millennials’ world evolves around technology – that’s what they want,” said Dr. Cardra Burns, Health Director, Halifax County Health Department.

 However, it is not simply about keeping up with what the patients want, but also the need to continue providing quality care on a thinning budget.
 Technology is helping all businesses improve service and reduce costs.
 So, how can the medical clinics also take advantage of innovative technology to improve patient care and save money too?
 Research shows that appointment reminders via email, voice-mail or text messaging reduce patient no-shows and improves organizational efficiency.